arhamdodal/pizza/README.md

 # pizza
 I like pizza
 <br>
-Pizza was created by God
+Pizza was created by God.
+God is dead.